Constitutional Roles

 Cases under the latter two categories are collectively known as being under “the Directions”.

-In 2021, 172 new disciplinary cases were reported to the PSC.
-Together with 128 cases that were brought forward from 2020, the PSC processed a total of 300 cases in the year.
-Of these cases, 141 were completed, including 49 cases which were completed under the Regulations and 70 cases which were completed under the Directions.
-Formal disciplinary action was not instituted against the officers in the remaining 22 cases.
+A total of 151 new disciplinary cases were reported to the PSC in 2024.
+Together with 83 cases that were brought forward from previous years, the PSC processed a total of 234 cases in the year.
+158 cases (68%) were completed.
+Of these completed cases, 53 cases were completed under the Regulations, 92 cases were completed under the Directions, and no formal disciplinary action was instituted against the officers in the remaining 13 cases.